ryan4yin/ryan4yin/README.md

 - Working on SRE/DevOps
 - using Kubernetes, Istio/Envoy, Go/Python, AWS/GCP, etc.
-- Interested in Distributed System(like Kubernetes, Blockchain), Linux, Networking, and many other stuffs.
+- Interested in Hardware, Linux, Kubernetes, Networking, and many other stuffs.
 - learn more about me at <https://thiscute.world/en/about/>

 ## Skills